siavava/portfolio/content/projects/visual/89-fluid-mechanics.md

 :smoke-viz

-**Sources and advection.** A handful of inflow emitters seed the motion: grid nodes within a small radius of an emitter take its velocity, with radial, tangential, and mixed emitters set around the domain.
-The fields then move by
+A handful of inflow emitters seed the motion: grid nodes within a small radius of an emitter take its velocity, with radial, tangential, and mixed emitters set around the domain.
+The fields then move by [semi-Lagrangian][semi-lagrangian] advection, which updates a node by tracing the velocity field backward (a midpoint half-step, then a full step) and bilinearly interpolating the old field at the departure point.
-[semi-Lagrangian][semi-lagrangian]
+Tracing backward and interpolating this way is unconditionally stable, which is what lets the smoke take large steps without blowing up.

-advection: to update a node, trace the velocity field backward (a midpoint half-step, then a full step) and bilinearly interpolate the old field at the departure point.
-Tracing backward and interpolating is unconditionally stable, which is what lets the smoke take large steps without blowing up.
+Advection leaves the velocity field with nonzero divergence, so a projection step restores $\nabla \cdot \mathbf{u} = 0$.
+The solver takes the divergence by central differences, solves the Poisson equation

-**Enforcing incompressibility.** Advection leaves the velocity field with nonzero divergence, so a projection step restores
+$-\nabla^2 p = \nabla \cdot \mathbf{u}$ with forty
-$\nabla \cdot \mathbf{u} = 0$.
-The solver takes the divergence by central differences, solves the Poisson equation $-\nabla^2 p = \nabla \cdot \mathbf{u}$ with forty [Gauss–Seidel][gauss-seidel] sweeps, and subtracts the pressure gradient from the velocity.
+[Gauss–Seidel][gauss-seidel] sweeps, and subtracts the pressure gradient from the velocity.

-**Keeping the smoke lively.** Discretizing the fluid numerically damps small-scale rotation, so the smoke loses its curl and goes limp.
+Discretizing the fluid numerically damps small-scale rotation, so the smoke loses its curl and goes limp.
 [Vorticity confinement][vorticity-fluid]
 measures the local vorticity $\boldsymbol{\omega} = \nabla \times \mathbf{u}$,
 builds unit vectors $N$ pointing up the gradient of $\lVert \boldsymbol{\omega} \rVert$